 NOTE: Contributions/subscriptions are acknowledged in the order received.
 Your name and email remain confidential and will not be given to any other individual, company or agency.

-Thank you, Gaylan P. ($50), for yet another splendidly generous contribution to this site -- I am greatly honored by your steadfast support and readership.
+Thank you, Frank B. ($10/month), for your outrageously generous pledge to this site -- I am greatly honored by your support and readership.

-Thank you, Daniel K. ($10), for yet another superbly generous contribution to this site -- I am greatly honored by your support and readership.
+Thank you, Richard S. ($5/month), for your magnificently generous pledge to this site -- I am greatly honored by your steadfast support and readership.

 Discover why Iím looking to retire in a SE Asia luxury resort for $1,200/month.